Bucketlist Travels logo

 • Cape Town, Western Cape, South Africa

-Cape Town is the fine art capital of Africa, and there are few better places to discover the continent’s creative powerhouses than at the Zeitz.
+Cape Town is well established as the fine art capital of Africa, and there are few better places to discover the continent’s creative powerhouses than at the Zeitz.

 Good for age: 18+